Master of Business Administration

 Upon evaluation of baccalaureate degree transcripts, some or all of these courses may be waived, particularly for students holding an undergraduate degree in business.

-Seven of the foundation courses are now available once each year via the Internet.
+All of the foundation courses are now available once each year via the Internet.
 These online courses do not have a campus component and can be completed entirely from the student’s location.
 Contact the MBA Program Director regarding questions about these courses.
-To enroll in one or more of the online courses, call Missouri State Outreach at 1-877-678-2005.

 Those considering entering the MBA program are encouraged to email email@example.com with an unofficial copy of transcripts, requesting a transcript analysis by the MBA Program Coordinator.